 The Our Watch Fellowship Program aims to have a mix of journalists from mainstream media, commercial, independent/alternative media and community media.

-Do Fellows have to have a background in violence against women reporting?
+Do Fellows have to have a background in reporting on violence against women?

 It is not necessary that Fellows have previously reported on violence against women.
 Fellows are also not expected to hold a strong understanding of the complexities of violence against women.
 Fellows are, however, required to demonstrate a commitment to advancing ethical journalism and demonstrate what positive change they would like to make as a consequence of their involvement in the Program.

-- For those working in newsroom, a demonstrated willingness to support Our Watch to come to their newsroom to deliver a 2-hour training session with their colleagues so their learnings can be shared with others in the newsroom
+- Successful applicants must demonstrate a willingness to organise and promote Our Watch visiting their newsroom to deliver a two-hour training session with their colleagues so their learnings can be shared with others.

 - Applicants must be a citizen or permanent resident of Australia.

-- Applicants must be at least mid-career level with a minimum of 5 years working in the industry.
+- Applicants must be at least mid-career level with a minimum of five years working in the industry.

 - Applicants must show a commitment to advancing ethical, evidence-based and sensitive journalism by providing three examples of their work that serves as Public Service Journalism.
 Public Service Journalism is defined as: